CCI-MOC/esi/docs/source/usage/cli.rst

 Instructions for this can be found under `Configuring Web or Serial Console`_ in Ironic's documentation.
 Once the node is properly configured, the console can be enabled and disabled as needed.

-Following is the pre-requisite for functioning of serial console:
+The following are prerequisites:

-* The ``ipmi_terminal_port`` port must be unique and only the admin or node owner can set this value.
+* The ``ipmi_terminal_port`` port must be unique.
+Only the admin or node owner can set this value.
 * The admin must open the firewall on the controller to allow TCP connections on the port.
+The exact configuration depends on the desired access method.
+* The serial console must be enabled:

 +-----------------+-----------------------------------------------------+
 |                 | **Actions**                                         |